TripleS: 2025: Assemble25, new unit Alphie, Hatchi's comeback, MSNZ project

 On May 12, 2025, TripleS released their second studio album as a full group, Assemble25, led by the title track "Are You Alive".

 TripleS' eleventh sub-unit Alphie, and its eight members, were announced for the group's world tour "@%(Alpha Percent)", starting from nine cities in North America in September 2025, followed by Seoul on October 11 and 12, and Taipei on November 9 as the concluding stop.

 On September 3, TripleS announced MSNZ, a project that would form four sub-units of six members each: Moon, Sun, Neptune, and Zenith.
-Through an advance drawing of lots, the leaders of the sub-units are Sullin, Xinyu, Yoon Seo-yeon, and Jeong Ha-yeon respectively.
-Subsequently, through fan voting held from September 4 to 9, the lineups of the four sub-units were finalized.
-A second fan voting for the project was held from September 19 to 21, to determine each of the sub-unit's title tracks.
+Through an advance drawing of lots, the leaders of the sub-units were determined to be Sullin, Xinyu, Yoon Seo-yeon, and Jeong Ha-yeon respectively.
+Subsequently, through fan votes held from September 4 to 9, the lineups of the four sub-units were finalized.
+A second fan vote for the project was held from September 19 to 21, to determine each of the sub-unit's title tracks.

 TripleS' official Japanese sub-unit Hatchi released their first EP SecretHimitsuBimil on October 1.
 The lead single of the album, titled "Password", was pre-released on September 17.

-TripleS, as MSNZ, will release the EP Beyond Beauty on November 24.
+TripleS, as MSNZ, released the EP Beyond Beauty on November 24.
+The EP included the four title tracks from the four sub-units: "Cameo Love" by Moon, "Bubble Gum Girl" by Sun, "Fly Up" by Neptune, and "Q&A" by Zenith, plus a special track "Christmas Alone" performed by all 24 members.

+2026–present: Assemble26 ′Love & Pop′, new ballad sub-unit

+On January 26, 2026, TripleS announced Assemble26 ′Love & Pop′, whereby two full group releases would be made within 2026, one in the first half and one in the second half of the year.
+It was then announced on May 1 that Assemble26 ′Love & Pop′ would be released in three parts.
+The first part was released on June 1, led by the title track "Baby Flower".
+The second part would be released within 2026, and the third part, a Japanese release, would be released on January 2027.

+On August 1, the sub-unit Moon released the Japanese digital single "Dream Dress", as a pre-release for the full group's upcoming first Japanese studio album Love & Pop Pt.3 on January 2027.
+This would be followed by the sub-units Sun, Neptune and Zenith releasing their Japanese digital singles on September 1, October 1 and November 1 respectively, also as pre-releases for Love & Pop Pt.3.
+The sub-unit Sun released the Japanese digital single "DNA (Dream N Access)" on September 1.
+The sub-unit Neptune will then release the Japanese digital single "Welcome to Heaven" on October 1.

+On August 23, TripleS announced their second ballad sub-unit, after Aria.
+The sub-unit was formed through fan voting of three members to join Joobin, who was the pre-selected member for the sub-unit.